ehlesp/smallab-k8s-pve-guide/G030 - K3s cluster setup 13 ~ Deploying the Headlamp dashboard.md

           kind: Service
     ~~~

-    Details to highlight in this declaration are:
+    Details to highlight in this Traefik IngressRoute declaration are:

     - The `spec.entryPoints` is set to `web` only, which corresponds to HTTP.